The Opening of the Film Archives: On va Marcher sur la Lune

 The Opening of the Film Archives—Le Château des Ducs de Bretagne, August 2016

 Welcome back to the Film Archive of IJM Photography!
-This time, we find ourselves in the beautiful city of Nantes, in the heart of the Cité des Ducs.
-Our adventure takes us through the majestic Château des Ducs de Bretagne, a site rich in history and culture.
+This time, we find ourselves in the beautiful city of Nantes, in the heart of the Cité des Ducs, walking round the Château des Ducs de Bretagne.

 As we explore the castle, I’m armed with another one of my favorite cameras from the golden days of film photography—the Canon AE1.
 This was before the surge of interest from the YouTube hipster crowd, who quickly snatched up every classic camera they could find, driving up prices and making these gems harder to come by.

 The Canon AE1 is justifiably sought after, and for good reason.
-It’s a camera that offers both simplicity and elegance, paired with the beautiful FD 50mm F1.8 lens.
-This lens, in particular, has a way of capturing light that enhances every shot, allowing me, the photographer, to create images that feel alive.
-You can see the results in the photos here—every frame is a testament to the quality and craftsmanship of this camera.
+It’s paired here with the FD 50mm F1.8 lens, which has a way of capturing light that makes every shot in this set feel alive.

 It feels solid in the hand, and focusing with the split prism is a breeze.
 The camera is “shutter priority,” and it adapts the f-stop to the speed at which you’re shooting.
 As a street photographer, I don’t need to shoot at 1/1000th of a second for all my shots, so I have a wider range of options than someone taking pictures of sports.
 It still provides me with the necessary depth of field.